You must comply with the law when showing images on your website, specifically copyright and data protection laws.

 - consent in line with the General Data Protection Regulation (GDPR) from any persons who can be identified on the image

-For more information, please refer to copyright guidance on the Public Affairs website and information about consent on the Data Privacy site.
+For more information, please refer to copyright guidance and information about consent on the Data Privacy site.

 Displaying picture credits on your Mosaic site